 Is Gas Environmentally friendly?

 Natural gas is a finite resource which is used in many countries to produce electricity.
 It is not renewable in the same way solar and wind is as we cannot make more of it or rely on an infinite amount.
 There are ways that natural gas can be more environmentally friendly though, as the Vitovalor will replace a low-efficiency heating and hot water system it will reduce consumption.
-Vitovalor produces electricity at a higher efficiency than a traditional power station and does that as a by-product of heating the home.
-The total reduction on each homes carbon footprint is around 30%, due to reducing your reliance on old power stations that deliver at an average of 34% efficiency.
+Vitovalor produces electricity at a higher efficiency than a traditional gas-fired power station and does that as a by-product of heating the home.
+These gas-fired power stations produce the equivalent of 500-900 grams of co2 per kWh they produce.
+The Vitovalor produces only 220g Co2 per kWh.
+Untill these gas power stations are all shut down the Vitovalor will save the planet at least 280g of co2 for every kWh it produces.

 What government incentives and grants can I benefit from with my boiler/ CHP Installation?